 Commission is simply a fee that foreign-exchange providers charge for exchanging currencies.
 This is added as either a flat fee, or a percentage of the amount you exchange.

 This is the rate you’re given if you make an exchange that doesn’t involve the local currency.
 For example, if you were in the UK and wanted to exchange US dollars for euros, we would exchange your currency from dollars to pounds, and then pounds to euros.
 Therefore, you would be given a cross-rate for this transaction.

 A fixed exchange rate exists when a country’s government or central bank has decided to tie its official exchange rate to the value of another country’s currency, or to the price of gold.
 The purpose of this is to keep the value of a country’s currency within a narrow band.
 Typically, countries with developing economies will have fixed exchange rates, while most major industrialised nations have floating exchange rate systems.

 Floating exchange rates — also known as fluctuating or flexible exchange rates — are allowed to rise and fall in response to shifts in the foreign exchange market.
 They are typically based on supply and demand compared to other currencies.

 Most of the world’s major economies have floating currencies and exchange rates that are set by the foreign exchange market.

 This is the rate at which you will be sold foreign currencies.
 For example, if you were planning a holiday to the US, we would exchange your pounds for US dollars at the sell rate.

 The spot rate is known more formally as the interbank rate.
-It is the rate that banks or large financial institutions are given when trading significant amounts of foreign currency.
-Tourists cannot buy their travel money at this rate, as they exchange much smaller amounts.
-This is similar to how there are wholesale and retail prices for goods.
+It is the rate that banks are given when trading significant amounts of foreign currency and is not available for the general public.